 The justification for excluding from the practice of law persons who are not admitted to the bar and for limiting and restricting such practice to licensed members of the legal profession is not the protection of the members of the bar from competition or the creation of a monopoly for the members of the legal profession, but is instead the protection of the public from being advised and represented in legal matters by unqualified and undisciplined persons over whom the judicial department of the government could exercise slight or no control....
-The licensing of lawyers is not designed to give rise to a professional monopoly but instead to serve the public right to protection against unlearned and unskilled advice and service in relation to legal matters.
-[377]
+The licensing of lawyers is not designed to give rise to a professional monopoly but instead to serve the public right to protection against unlearned and unskilled advice and service in relation to legal matters. ^[445]

-Consistent with other jurisdictions, the West Virginia courts have held that nonlawyers engage in the unauthorized practice of law when they provide legal advice to clients or appear in court or file pleadings on behalf of a corporation378 or a third-party.379
+Consistent with other jurisdictions, the West Virginia courts have held that nonlawyers engage in the unauthorized practice of law when they provide legal advice to clients or appear in court or file pleadings on behalf of a corporation446 or third-party.447

-In Battistelli, the West Virginia Supreme Court addressed a situation where a suspended lawyer who began working as a paralegal after his suspension was accused of engaging in the unauthorized practice of law.380 In Battistelli, the suspended lawyer/paralegal was accused of holding himself out as a practicing lawyer and giving legal advice to a client regarding the client's testimony; however, the suspended lawyer/paralegal denied the accusations.381 While the case was remanded for a factual determination of whether the suspended lawyer had engaged in the unauthorized practice of law, the court did not preclude the suspended lawyer from working as a paralegal.
-Instead, the court supplemented the suspension order to provide that the suspended lawyer could not have any client contact while he was working as a paralegal during his suspension.382
+In Battistelli, the West Virginia Supreme Court addressed a situation where a suspended lawyer who began working as a paralegal after his suspension was accused of engaging in the unauthorized practice of law.448 In Battistelli, the suspended lawyer/ paralegal was accused of holding himself out as a practicing lawyer and giving legal advice to a client regarding the client's testimony; however, the suspended lawyer/ paralegal denied the accusations.449 While the case was remanded for a factual determination of whether the suspended lawyer had engaged in the unauthorized practice of law, the court did not preclude the suspended lawyer from working as a paralegal.
+Instead, the court supplemented the suspension order to provide that the suspended lawyer could not have any client contact while he was working as a paralegal during his suspension.450

-LAWCLERK meets the objectives of the prohibition on the unauthorized practice of law as only the Attorney, not the Lawclerk, has contact with the Attorney's client and the Attorney is responsible for the legal advice and services provided to the client.
-Further, Lawclerks do not have any client contact, Lawclerks only act at the direction of, and under the supervision of, the
+LAWCLERK meets the objectives of the prohibition on the unauthorized practice of law as only the Hiring Attorney, not the Remote Associate, has contact with the Hiring Attorney's client and the Hiring Attorney is responsible for the legal advice and services provided to the client unless otherwise done in a manner that is expressly permitted